What are the requirements to be admitted into the program?

 Should any students receive identical scores, the date of receipt of the applications will be considered in assigning priority.
 Final selection will be made and the students will be notified.
-An alternate list will be made to fill any cancelations.
+An alternate list will be made to fill any cancellations.

 Our program does not have a waiting list; therefore, students not selected for admission into the Surgical Technology Program must initiate the admission process the following year before being reconsidered.
-All students’ applications not selected will be kept for one year after the deadline and will then be destroyed.
+All students’ applications not selected will be kept for one year after the deadline and then will be destroyed.